sebrestin/spark-docker-deployment/README.md

 4. spark-defaults.conf

 The docker-compose.yml file has 2 services which both depend on the spark image:
-1. pyspark
-2. history

-#### pyspark service
-The pyspark service exports port :4040 in order to visualize the job progress.
+1. **pyspark service** exports port :4040 in order to visualize the job progress.
     It uses 3 volumes:
     1. app
     2. data
     3. spark-events

-#### history service
-The history service exports port :18080 in order to visualize finished jobs.
+2. **history service** exports port :18080 in order to visualize finished jobs.
     It shares spark-events volume with the pyspark service.

 ### Usage